ASA 104 / 114 bareboat catamaran cruising

 • Personal items and clothing

-• Optional tools (parallel ruler, dividers- available as add on)
+• Chart-plotting tools for exam (parallel ruler, dividers- available as add on)

 • Meals ashore and incidental expenses